 Eight runs of increasing distance will be held at 2 week intervals, spanning the Boston training timeframe.
 To make sure you don’t get bored, each run will be hosted by different WCRC members at different locations in the WCRC kingdom (MA, NH, ME).
 All WCRC members are invited to participate, whether or not you are running Boston.
 Shorter courses will also be designed for each session for those not interested in marathon distances.

-If you are interested in hosting a run from your house, contact Mike McCormick at firstname.lastname@example.org for details.
-The chart below shows the open dates.
+NOTE THAT THE FEBRUARY 15 DATE IS OPEN.
+If you are interested in hosting this run from your house, contact Mike McCormick at email@example.com for details.

 All WCRC members welcome – even if you’re not running Boston.